 The current President’s inclination to leave other nations alone is not alien to the American foreign policy tradition.
 In fact, President Andrew Jackson was an originator and the standard bearer of this inclination and serves as a model for Trump to emulate.

-What Juncker and many politicians and commentators betray is their inability to appreciate the reasons behind the reaction of nations like Britain, Hungry, Brazil and India.
+What Juncker and many politicians and commentators betray is their inability to appreciate the reasons behind the reaction of nations like Britain, Hungary, Brazil and India.
 Instead of simply opposing or stigmatizing these leaders, they should seek to understand the concerns that underlie this nationalist trend?

 There are good reasons for nations to defend a sense of national identity, culture and history, and economic solidarity with their fellow citizens over and against foreign peoples.
 While the rise of global capitalism has had overwhelmingly positive effects on most nations, raising millions out of extreme poverty, there is also a downside.